liatrio/devops-bootcamp/docs/README.md

       description: >-
         Use Packer to create an image compatible with Vagrants Base Box requirements.
-Leverage a Packer provisioner to add ssh key, install VirtualBox dependencies and tools, leverage Packer post-processor to output an vmx and a vagrant box
+Leverage a Packer provisioner to add ssh key, install dependencies and tools, leverage Packer post-processor to output an vmx and a vagrant box
       estMinutes: 420
       technologies:
         - Vagrant